cisagov/prescup-challenges/skilling-continuation-labs/dns-and-name-based-security-solutions/README.md

 ![s01-image36-420550788.png](./img/s01-image36.png)

  - Change the `SSL/TLS Certificate` to `Encrypted DNS` from the dropdown menu.
 This file was pre-generated for you.
-If a certificate did not already exist, you would need to create one in order to complete the TLS handshake (an example of this is provided at the end of this step).
+If a certificate did not already exist, you would need to create one to complete the TLS handshake (an example of this is provided at the end of this step).

 ![s01-image37-583682002.png](./img/s01-image37.png)